ascty345/mern-ecommerce-shop/README.md

 # MERN ECOMMERCE SHOP

-In this project, I built a fully functional Ecommerce website, which contains several features such as authentication, upload pictures, admin managament, PayPal API for handling payment.
+In this project, I built a fully functional Ecommerce website, which contains several features such as authentication, upload pictures, admin managament, pagination, PayPal API for handling payment.
 The website is built from the inside out using MERN stack technology.

 **Technology**: *React, Redux, NodeJs, CSS, HTML, JavaScript.*